lukaskai/compound-vault/README.md

 # NFT Marketplace Smart Contracts
-NFT marketplace smart contracts.
+Compound USDC proxy vault smart contracts.
 Built for demonstration purposes.
-Use it as a starting point for your own NFT marketplace.
+Use it as a starting point for your own vault development.

 ### Development